About targeting criteria

 Browser: Android, Chrome, Firefox, Google Chrome, Microsoft Internet Explorer, etc.

 Browser language: Chinese, English, Italian, German, etc.

-Operating system: Android, Linux, Macintosh, Microsoft Windows, etc.
+Operating system: Android, Apple iOS, Linux, Macintosh, Microsoft Windows, etc.

-Target line items to all browser versions or versions not on the list
+Target line items to all browser versions or versions not in the list

 To target the line item to all versions of a particular browser, select

 browser name (x.x).
 To target the line item to versions of a browser that aren't in the list, select

 browser name Unknown.Unknown.
 For example, 4.x targets all releases of the browser between version 4 and up to, but not including version 5.
 That is, 4.1, 4.2 and so on.

 Learn how to add targeting criteria to a line item.

 You can set line items to target ads only to the domains or subdomains of the Internet service providers (ISPs) your users use to access the Internet.
 For example, if you target stanford.edu, you are targeting students, faculty, and staff of Stanford University only.
 If you target google.com, you are targeting Google employees only.
 You can specify top-level domains, such as .edu, and .gov, and subdomains, such as stanford.edu, and usa.gov.
 Invalid values include services like http://www.psychology.berkeley.edu, and www.usa.gov.